Hello friends! Let’s make Pumpkin Macarons today!

 They are filled with a Pumpkin Cream Cheese Frosting, and the best is that they are shaped like pumpkins!

-Down below I have a Pumpkin Macaron template available, so you can download it, print it, and place under your silicone mat, or parchment paper and make the cute pumpkin macaron shapes at home.
+Down below I have two Pumpkin Macaron templates available, so you can download, print, and place under your silicone mat, or parchment paper and make the cute pumpkin macaron shapes at home.

-The pumpkins on the template are about 2.45″ in width and height.
+The pumpkins on the 5 section template are about 2.45″ in width and height.

-Click on the link below to download the Pumpkin Macaron Template, so you can print it and place under your baking mat and pipe the beautiful pumpkin macarons!
+Click on the link below to download the 5 section Pumpkin Macaron Template, so you can print it and place under your baking mat and pipe the beautiful pumpkin macarons!

-And make sure to watch the video and read the instructions to know exactly how to pipe the shape.
+And make sure to watch the videos and read the instructions to know exactly how to pipe the shapes.

 It’s important to pipe the macarons in two phases, so that the sections of the pumpkins aren’t blending together, and you have the “bumps” in the pumpkin shape.